santhoshbvsrk/santhoshbvsrk/README.md

 🌱 I’m currently learning -- Machine Learning Optimization Techniques

-👯 I’m looking to collaborate on -- Machine Learning Projects
+👯 I’m looking to collaborate on -- Data Science & Machine Learning Projects

 📫 We can get connected on: (https://www.linkedin.com/in/santhosh-kumar-bvsrk)